Updated on August 1, 2025

 What is AI Self-Service?

-AI self-service refers to customer service tools powered by artificial intelligence technologies designed to automate customer service interactions.
+AI self service refers to the use of AI technologies, particularly chatbots and conversational interfaces, to help customers resolve issues, complete transactions, or retrieve information without interacting with a human agent.
 In other words, they let customers access support without needing to contact a human customer service agent.

 For example, a customer can use an AI chatbot to resolve a minor issue or find the answer to a query.
 They could also search AI-powered knowledge bases for product information or use a virtual assistant to help them navigate the purchasing process.